What’s the Best American Express Card?

 The Nectar Credit Card rarely makes an appearance here at Thrifty Points although that’s not to say it doesn’t provide value for money for customers.
 The card comes with an annual fee of £25 however this can be offset by the 20,000 Nectar points sign-up bonus when you spend £2,000 in the first 3 months.
 This can be increased to 21,000 points if you use this link (scroll down to the correct card) which is worth £105 if spent with any Nectar partner (essentially 0.5% cashback).
 You would however be better off with the cashback card, which provides more flexibility over where the money can be spent!

 The final card is the Starwood Preferred Guest Credit Card which provides a sign-up bonus of 33,000 SPG points (using this link and scrolling down).
-Don’t be fooled though, with an exchange rate of 2 American Express Rewards points to every 3 SPG points you’d be receiving the equivalent bonus to the Amex Gold Card.
-You would however have to pay the annual fee of £75 from the start!
+The card does however come with an annual fee of £75 pa.

 Let’s Wrap Things Up – Best Amex Card UK